TverdohlebEgor/Chess3/updates.md

 09/24/2025
 I decided to transform the base of the game to a chess server to serve the godot frontend i'm building, the GUI part is gone since it was pretty busted and I made the project quarkus base to make a bit more professional (I tough about using spring-boot to learn something different but I'm not really in hard coding mood since I'm working much more these dayes)

+09/25/2025
+I built my first open api specification :), it was boring but the result quite cool.
+Also the serverBoard on the front end is playable even if I have a bunch of debugging to do, anyway I want first to work on the analyzer that will be the most usefull and then all the others